weuzor/purginator/README.md

-# The Purginator - a retractable gantry mounted purge bucket for Voron 2 3D Printers
+# The Purginator - a retractable gantry mounted purge bucket for the Voron 2
 ![Purginator Render](https://github.com/weuzor/purginator/blob/main/happily_together.png)
 * makes mmu prints less messy and a bit faster
 * eliminates the need of a purgetower or primetower